coronel08/my-notes/notes/docs/css.md

 Notes for CSS, made during vid-site1 project
 Check [Readme for Video site](https://github.com/coronel08/website-vid-project) I made.

+Id and Class names should use - ex: commet-form, do not camelcase or underscore

 ---
 ## Table of Contents
 * [HTML](#html)